cyreilv7/BestBuyPriceTracker/README.md

 # Best Buy PriceTracker

 ## Description
-An online price tracking tool where users can track Best Buy products and receive real-time email notifications when the price drops.
+An online price tracking tool where users can follow Best Buy products and receive real-time email notifications when the price drops.

 Click here to use the app online: https://bestbuypricetracker.herokuapp.com/